manyan-chan/COMP2113_TextGame/readme.md

 *(Requirement 2 & 5)

 ### Game state Loading System
-Load the previous game state after re-entering the game.
+When the player leaves in the middle of the game, a .txt file will be created.
+The file records the amount of player's items and equipment.
+It will be exported to the game directory (i.e. the .txt file and the game are located in the same directory) When the player resumes the game, the file will be imported to the game.

-Erase game save and restart the game after gameover.
+If it's gameover, all the game save data will be erased and the game will restart.
 *(Requirement 2, 3 & 4)

 ### Scenario Loader